Bernabéu (stadium): Origins and construction

+Total disbursed: 38,300,000 pesetas (230,183 euros).

+Opening

 The stadium was inaugurated on 14 December 1947 with a match between Real Madrid and the Portuguese side Os Belenenses.
 After the preliminaries, at 15:30 referee Pedro Escartín from the Madrid school started the match.
 Real Madrid striker Sabino Barinaga scored the first goal in the 15th minute with a header.
 At the end of the match, Barinaga received a recognition pennant.
-Afterwards, players and managers of both teams celebrated with a dinner.
-The first official match took place on 28 December 1947 on matchday 12 of La Liga against Atlético de Bilbao, which had been postponed due to the inauguration of the stadium.
+Afterward, players and managers of both teams celebrated with a dinner.
+The first official match took place on 28 December 1947 on matchday 12 of La Liga against Athletic Club, which had been postponed due to the inauguration of the stadium.
 The match was refereed by José Fombona Fernández from the Asturian school and ended with a 5–1 victory for Los Blancos.
 The first goal was scored in the 4th minute by Madrid midfielder Chus Alonso after receiving a pass from Barinaga.

 The stadium's official name at the time was Estadio Real Madrid Club de Fútbol, although it continued to be known among fans as Nuevo Estadio Chamartín (New Chamartín Stadium) or simply Chamartín.
 The stadium had an initial capacity of 75,145 spectators, 27,645 of which had seats (7,125 covered) and 47,500 for standing fans.